-Michael D. Tactay is a Senior Analyst for Keyser Marston Associates’ San Diego office.
+Michael D. Tactay is a Manager in Keyser Marston Associates’ San Diego office.
 He joined KMA in 2014 and has worked on a variety of projects ranging from urban street retail to large, master-planned communities

 Michael has worked with public sector clients requiring analyses of fiscal and economic impact, infrastructure and public facilities financing, and economic revitalization strategies.